Key Inclusion/Exclusion Criteria3

 According to the Guidelines, ULT titration should occur over weeks to months, not years.

-The KRYSTEXXA team is available to share more information about the 2020 ACR Guidelines.
+The KRYSTEXXA team is available to share more about the systemic nature of uncontrolled gout.

-See if KRYSTEXXA with methotrexate may be right for your patients with uncontrolled gout.
+KRYSTEXXA may be right for your patients with uncontrolled gout.

 52-year-old with CKD stage 4; 3 flares in the last year and no visible tophi